clvrmktg/clvr/content/_index.md

 date = 2024-11-25T07:05:00-04:00
 draft = false

+# Hero
+title = 'Bahamas Web Design'
+proposition_heading = 'Manage Your Business, Not Your Website' subtitle = "We build fast, secure, SEO-friendly websites for Bahamian businesses — helping you get online, reach more customers, and focus on what matters most."

 # Page Description
 description = "Clever designs and develops fast, secure, SEO-friendly websites for Bahamian businesses — helping you get online, reach more customers, and focus on what matters most."

-# Hero
-title = 'Bahamas Web Design'
-proposition_heading = 'Manage Your Business, Not Your Website'
-# proposition_heading = "We create fast, secure websites and keep them running"
-subtitle = "We build fast, secure, SEO-friendly websites for Bahamian businesses — helping you get online, reach more customers, and focus on what matters most."
-# subtitle = "We'll get you online, help you reach more customers, and save time so you can manage your business, not your website."
+[sitemap]
+  changefreq = 'weekly'
+  priority = 1.0

 [hero]
 path = "young-black-woman-blue-hoodie-pointing.jpg"
 alt = "Young Black woman working on a laptop at a colorful café in The Bahamas, sipping coffee and smiling"

 [snapshot]
 heading = """